-The Instant Messaging family of services is a useful and important component of tactical communications.
+The Instant Messaging family of services is a useful and important component of tactical communications providing three core services.

-There will be situations when using 1:1 IM to send or exchange short messages will be more effective that formal messaging or voice communication:
+There will be situations when using 1:1 IM to send or exchange short messages will be more effective than formal messaging or voice communication:

 - When communication links have capacity to send data but not voice.

 - In very noisy situations where voice cannot be heard.

 - In situations where absolute silence must be maintained.

 - To provide information from a location where typing is easy (e.g., field HQ) to field locations in order to provide information that can complement voice.

 Information on online presence can be useful information in support of other communication and supplements both 1:1 and MUC.
 Extended presences (additional information associated with presence) can also enable useful sharing.
 In particular geo-location can be supported as extended presence, enabling presence as a means of location tracking.